 Things to think about and do ... planning for your ceremony

-Within the Milton Keynes registration district, you can choose to have a statutory wedding or civil partnership ceremony at our Register Office which typically involves the two of you and two witnesses and up to two guests.
+Within the Milton Keynes registration district, you can choose to have a statutory wedding or civil partnership ceremony in our Register Office room which typically involves the two of you and two witnesses and up to two guests.
 Or you may choose to have an enhanced ceremony with us in:

 If you want to get married in your church or other place of worship please speak to them about arrangements as you may still need to book our services and a notice appointment with us.

 If you are thinking about getting married abroad you can find more information on our getting married abroad page or you can visit www.gov.uk.
-You might consider a renewal of vows ceremony with us for family and friends who can't join you abroad.
+You may also want to consider a renewal of vows ceremony with us for family and friends who can't join you abroad.

 Everyone’s ceremony is different and special and we will help to make it a very happy and personal occasion.
 Our checklist may help you plan for your big day.

 - Decide if you want a statutory or enhanced ceremony

 - Check availability and book your local Registration Service (you may have to be flexible on time and date).
 If you are planning to hold your ceremony in the Register Office or an approved venue within the Milton Keynes Registration District, please click on the appropriate link below to make your booking with us - we are able to take bookings up to 2 years in advance.

 - Book your notice appointment to carry out the legal formalities at least 3 months before your big day, but we would recommend booking this up to 12 months ahead

-Please check our fees table for deposits and charges for different venues and days.
+Please check our fees table for charges for different venues and days.
 Before making a booking please ensure you have read our How do we go about getting married pages and terms and conditions.
 You will need to have a debit or credit card to hand when booking as fees are required to complete the booking process.